celestiaorg/docs/docs/developers/gm-node.md

 ![3.png](/img/gm/3.png)

-Check balance from our visit to the faucet:
+In another terminal window, check the balance from our visit to the faucet:

 ```bash
 curl -X GET http://134.209.71.236:26658/balance